 "Describe how to take care of your chosen domesticated animal.
-Be sure to consider what that animal needs in order to live as well as any likes and dislikes."
+Be sure to consider what that animal needs in order to live, and don't forget any likes and dislikes."

 Here are some options for mini-lessons to target specific skills and help students develop their writing: